beejjorgensen/bgipc/src/bgipc_part_0930_sv_messagequeues.md

 Those people who brought us System V have seen fit to include some IPC goodies that have been implemented on various platforms (including Linux, of course.)
 This document describes the usage and functionality of the extremely groovy System V Message Queues!

-Linux also supports a POSIX version of each of these; see _mq_overview_, _sem_overview_, and _shm_overview_ in the man pages.
+Now, before we begin, this information is now a bit *dated*.
+Well, actually, the information is good, but there is a newer [POSIX message queue API, as described in an earlier chapter of this guide](#mq), that is better suited for modern life.
+But maybe you're on an older machine or are just out for a nostalgic time.
+If so, read on!

 As usual, I want to spew some overview at you before getting into the nitty-gritty.
 A message queue works kind of like a [FIFO](#fifos), but